[?] Subscribe To This Site

 The vitamin may prevent your death or disability from the stroke, according to Belgian researchers at the University of Brussels, who analyzed the blood of 80 patients within 24 hours after they had suffered strokes.

-They discovered that stroke patients with above-average amounts of vitamin A, including beta carotene, were more apt to survive, to have less neurological damage and recover completely!
+They discovered that stroke patients with above-average amounts of vitamin A, including beta carotene, had more chances to survive, were more likeky to have less neurological damage and recover completely!

 How is that possible?

-When your brain is deprived of oxygen, as in a stroke, cells begin to mulfunction, leading to a series of events culminating in oxidative damage to nerve cells.
+When your brain is deprived of oxygen, as in a stroke, cells begin to mulfunction, leading to a series of events culminating in oxidative damage to nerve cells leading to their death.

 But if you have lots of vitamin A in your blood, researchers speculate, it can interfere at many different stages of this cascade of events, lessening brain damage and chances of death.